Welfare at Merton is provided by the Chaplain, College Nurse, Welfare Adviser and two Junior Deans for Welfare.

 The Chaplain is available to talk to all members of College, regardless of religious affiliation.
 He co-ordinates the welfare provision at Merton and chairs the Student Support Sub-Committee, which assists students with a range of grants, including support for sporting and musical activities, travel, and in situations where students find themselves in financial difficulty.

-The College Nurse holds a general surgery every weekday during term and offers welfare support and medical help and advice to all members of college.
+The College Nurse holds a general surgery every weekday during term to offer medical help and welfare support to all members of College.

-In addition, the JCR and MCR each elect two Welfare Representatives to assist students, and a team of students are trained as Peer Supporters (trained in listening and communication skills).
-These include the JCR Access and Equality Rep, Gender Equality Rep, LGBTQ+ Rep, and BME Students Rep.
+In addition, the JCR and MCR each elect two Welfare Representatives to assist students, and a team of students is trained as Peer Supporters (trained in listening and communication skills).
+These include: JCR Access Rep, Gender Equality Rep, LGBTQ+ Reps, and BME Rep.